How to Report Nursing Home Abuse in Connecticut

-If the problem continues or if abuse is serious, more aggressive action may be necessary.
+If the problem continues or if the abuse is serious, more aggressive action may be necessary.
 In addition to the organizations already mentioned, the Connecticut State Department on Aging may also be able to help.

 You should keep thorough documentation of all signs of abuse.
 Remember to take notes about conversations you have had with nursing home staff and administrators about potential abuse.

-If your loved one has been abused in a nursing home, our attorneys can help you in reporting the abuse to the appropriate agency, and making sure that the abusive party is held liable for harm.
+If your loved one has been abused in a CT nursing home, our lawyers can help you in reporting the abuse to the appropriate agency, and ensure the abusive party is held liable for harm.